Updated May 5, 2020

 If you’re not photography savvy, find the images that have the most positive comments or have been favorited or starred.
 Ratings like this weed out the lower quality images for you.

 - Make a list of the main topics/categories you write about.

-- Carve out a good chunk of time (maybe 30 minutes?) to focus on image gathering.
+- Carve out a good chunk of time (30-60 minutes) to focus on image gathering.

 - For each topic, search for images.
-Download a handful, save them to your computer (don’t forget to note the link and credit info so you have it later), upload them straight to your WordPress Media Library (Media –> Add New) or simply bookmark the image links for quick access later.
+Download a handful, save them to your computer (don’t forget to note the link and credit info so you have it later) or bookmark the image links for quick access later.